aws/chalice/docs/source/upgrading.rst

       - Lambda ARN: arn:aws:lambda:us-west-2:12345:function:myapp-dev
       - Rest API URL: https://abcd.execute-api.us-west-2.amazonaws.com/api/

-Second, the files used to store deployed values has changed.
+Also, the files used to store deployed values has changed.
 These files are used internally by the ``chalice deploy/delete`` commands and you typically do not interact with these files directly.
 It's mentioned here in case you notice new files in your ``.chalice`` directory.
 Note that these files